Gyojin139/formateabot/README.md

 # FormateaBot
-Code of @FormateaBot in Telegram
+Code of @FormateaBot in Telegram.

+Works in Raspberry Pi 3 with Raspbian

 ## Installation